phanlancer/name-registry/README.md

 ## Configure

-create `.env` file and set the variables.
+create `.env` file and set the infura key, and deployer wallet private keys(for testing purpose).

 ```
 INFURA_TOKEN=